 - Beloved, don’t imitate evil, but good.
 The man who does good is from God.
-The man who does evil didn’t – and doesn’t – see God.
+The man who does evil hasn’t seen God.

-- Good testimony of Demetrius was – and is – given by all, and by the truth itself.
-And we also testify, and you did – and do – know that our testimony is true.
+- Good testimony of Demetrius has been given by all, and by the truth itself.
+And we also testify, and you *know that our testimony is true.